 Motor Types: Speed vs. Torque Comparison

-The graph below maps the motor speed-torque curves of all four standard Groschopp motor types, using the same scale to clearly illustrate the differences between each motor.
+This graph maps the motor speed-torque curves of all four standard Groschopp motor types, using the same scale to clearly illustrate the differences between motors.
 Notice the dramatically high no-load speed of a Universal motor and the significantly higher starting torques of Permanent Magnet and Brushless DC motors.

 Motors: Quick Reference Guide

-This quick reference chart for motors is something we developed that gives our customers, a “starting point” when selecting a motor.
-When you are selecting a motor for an application, you first need to determine which of the parameters are the most important for that particular application, and then make your motor selection accordingly.
+This quick reference chart for motors is something we developed that gives our customers, a starting point when selecting a motor.
+When youre selecting a motor for an application, you first need to determine which of the parameters are the most important for that particular application, and then make your motor selection accordingly.
 The Quick Reference Chart is basically a tool for differentiating the different motor types in terms of speed, horse power rating, efficiency, life, ratings, noise ratings, and starting torque.

 Gearbox: Quick Reference Guide

-But these parameters are not the only considerations you’ll need when selecting a gearbox.
+But these parameters arent the only considerations youll need when selecting a gearbox.
 Other parameters like overhung load, envelope size, cost and mounting options are some examples of specifications that will also need to be evaluated with each application.